ezsystems/ezpublish-kernel/REST-API-V3.rst

 Update Content
 ``````````````
 :Resource: /content/objects/<ID>
-:Method: PATCH or POST with header: X-eZ-method: PATCH
+:Method: PATCH or POST with header: X-HTTP-Method-Override: PATCH
 :Description: this method updates the content metadata which is independent from a version.
 :Headers:
     :Accept: